QuantEcon/lecture-python-intro/README.md

   22. Baby version of cattle cycles model
   23. Bi-matrix games.
   24. Shortest path lecture (existing)
-  25. Pricing a European option and perhaps pricing and American option
+  25. Pricing an American option
   26. Baby version of LLN / CLT lecture --- less maths, more simulation, all in one dimension
   27. Baby version of heavy tails lecture
   30. Lecture on solving linear equations and matrix algebra